 Within the Voices.com job posting, clients will often include a script that they would like voice talent to read from for their audition.
 If this is the case, then send them a custom read of a portion of their script.
 It doesn’t need to be long, 30 seconds or so is plenty for a longer script.

 Make sure to follow any stylistic guidelines or direction for the read that may have been listed in the posting, while, if possible, showcasing your own strengths and putting your individual spin on the read.
 Recording a new, job-specific custom audition is imperative if you want to stand out and be considered for the role.
-Too often, voice actors will forward a generic demo as a result.
+Too often, voice actors will forward a generic demo that doesn’t give the client any idea of what their specific script sounds like as read by the talent.
 Do not do this.